jcowgar/go-iup/README.md

    textWidget.SetAttribute("VALUE", "Hello, World!").
 IupShow(dialog) becomes dialog.Show(),
    etc...
-4. Anything as of Iup 3.5 that has been marked as deprecated has not and will not be wrapped in iup.go.
+4. Anything as of Iup 3.5 that has been marked as deprecated has not and will not be wrapped in go-iup.
 No sense in wrapping it and then next release removing it.
 Just don't even start with it.
 5. The old ACTION name has been replaced by a SetCallback method in Iup.
-Thus, any widget that expects an ACTION name on control creation in Iup C does not in Iup.go.
+Thus, any widget that expects an ACTION name on control creation in Iup C does not in go-iup.
 For example, IupButton("Press Me", "PRESS_ME_ACTION") no longer takes the "PRESS_ME_ACTION" parameter.
 6. All widgets can accept a variable number of optional parameters.
 These parameters, if a string, are considered attributes to be set on the newly created widget.
 If a valid Icallback type, then